 - are appropriately adjusted upon separation from CivicActions.

-Some applications and services may need to connect to your Civicactions google account but they might not be able to handle TFA.
+Some applications and services may need to connect to your CivicActions Google account but they might not be able to handle Multi-Factor Authentication (MFA).
 An example of this would be a personal Gmail account trying to send e-mails through your civicactions' account.
 For this purpose Google has created something called App Passwords.
 App Passwords allows you to create a unique password for each of your services/apps.
-If this password is used while authenticating your service/app to access your CivicActions' account it will bypass TFA.
+If this password is used while authenticating your service/app to access your CivicActions' account it will bypass MFA.

 There are some instructions at https://support.google.com/accounts/answer/185833?hl=en on how to use App Passwords with Google.
-Several other TFA-enabled services also support app passwords -- see their respective documentation.
+Several other MFA-enabled services also support app passwords -- see their respective documentation.

 IT: Sharing Service Accounts

 - If a service allows individual accounts, use only individual accounts and not shared credentials.

 - Prefer services that allow individual accounts, services that allow MFA and secure password policies.